How to make your website accessible for the visually impaired

 Install the Userway Accessibility plugin

-When you install this plugin, an icon will appear on your website for the visual impaired.
+When you install this plugin, an icon will appear on your website for the visually impaired.
 When installing, you can choose a design and an appropriate place on your site where it will then be displayed.
 When a user clicks on it, they can choose to:

 - Increase or decrease the font size;